frankwallis/react-slidedown/README.md

 ## Example ##

-To quickly see a live demonstration of react-slidein working go [here](https://ykxm1vz5vv.codesandbox.io/)
+To quickly see a live demonstration of react-slidein go [here](https://ykxm1vz5vv.codesandbox.io/).

 To build and run this example project:
 ```